jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 I wish this summary was original.
 It's actually a remake.

 Years ago, our ancestors had to evolve from the Medieval Age.
 Meaning they had to leave behind the Catholic and Protestant political philosophy that said God wanted kings and queens to rule countries forever.
-If ever there was a public-facing philosophy designed to hold back everyone's evolution, it was the idea that genetic linaeges make good leaders.
+If ever there was a public-facing philosophy designed to hold back everyone's evolution, it was the idea that princes always make for good leaders.

-Conservative and Progressive philosophers worked hard to detach theology from daily politics.
-Their religious tolerance allowed Industrial Age people to mix and match their religious beliefs.
-After church and state were separated, Catholics and Protestants were free to work together.
-Which they did to great mutual benefit inside the Industrial Age via their shared ideology of capitalism.
+Conservative and Progressive philosophers worked hard to detach Catholic and Protestant political theology from daily politics.
+Conservative and Progressive created religious tolerance that allowed Industrial Age people to mix and match their religious beliefs.
+Mixed religious tolerance brought about the separation of church and state.
+Catholics and Protestants were free to work together to great mutual benefit during the Industrial Age via their shared ideology of capitalism.

-Capitialism of course had a competitor, communism.
-Capitalism won because it, unknowingly, harnessed evolution.
-It's free-market principles empowered evolution's game pieces, individuals, to be humanity's unit of selection.
-By allowing individuals to buy and sell their own products capitialism allowed technology to multiply or die based on which tools best solved frontline pains.
+Capitalism, of course, had a competitor, communism.
+Capitalism won because it unknowingly harnessed evolution.
+Its free-market principles empowered evolution's game pieces, individuals, to be humanity's unit of selection.
+By allowing individuals to buy and sell products, capitalism allowed technology to multiply or die based on which tools best solved frontline pains.

 Communism was different.
-It empowered ideologically educated middle-men to decide what tools and techniques strangers needed in their fight to survive.
+It empowered ideologically educated intermediaries to decide what tools and techniques strangers needed in their fight to survive.
 The communist dream joined the 99% of all species that are dead.

 Old philosophers didn't know about evolution.
-Capitalism unknowingly hardnessed evolution, while communism unknowingly ignored it.
-Techvolution just takes some of what worked in old philosophies and includes the lessons of technological evolution.
+Capitalism unknowingly harnessed evolution, while communism unknowingly ignored it.
+Techvolution takes some of what worked in old philosophies and includes the lessons of technological evolution.

-Battling Conservatives and Progressives will work together peacefully, once they adopt ideological tolerance gotten via Techvolution and its mixed-ideological politics.
+Battling Conservatives and Progressives will work together peacefully once they adopt ideological tolerance via Techvolution and its mixed-ideological politics.
 Since we know about evolution, our (and future) upgrades should be more straightforward.
 And it's not a moment too soon.
-Because it took many years of horrible warfare to for Catholics and Protestants to leave the past behind.
+Because it took many years of horrible warfare for Catholics and Protestants to leave the past behind.

-When the ashes had settled, they wrote their requirements in our founding documents.
-Before integrating politics with evolution (as we've done here) these documents seem to be given by God.
-Now they should be seen as individuals with frontline pain fighting against antagonists of old tools, and evolving the right to hold wealth generating tools in their hands.

-First Amendment - Religion, Speech, Press, Assembly, Petition.
-Second Amendment - Right to Bear Arms.
-Third Amendment - Quartering of Troops.
-Fourth Amendment - Search and Seizure.
-Fifth Amendment - Grand Jury, Double Jeopardy, Self-Incrimination, Due Process.
-Eighth Amendment - Excess Bail or Fines, Cruel and Unusual Punishment.
+When the ashes had settled, they wrote a new shared vision for society inside our Constitutions and Bills of Rights.
+These facilitated technological evolution by empowering frontline pain over any man-made authority by making government answerable to regular people via regular elections.
+And just as essential, individuals had the right to buy and sell wealth-generating tools.

+As it does for all creatures, Mother Nature decided individual freedom works, and America won the Industrial Age in the game of evolution.

 As for our problems with capitalism today.
 We only have to realize that capitialism only allowed technology to multiply or die based frontline pains at home.
 Not at work.

 <span v-if="rdegg" class="footnote"> F the mixture of failure and fortune. 🔻💚<img src="/assets/rates-down.png" alt="rates-down logo" style="width: 23px; display: inline; vertical-align:bottom;"></span>

-- The polar bear.
-As the Artic warms, it's geography will change, and won't need some of today's polar bears in the more warmer parts.
-What will those unemployed white behemoths do?
-Hunt caribou, eat roots, and berries.
-Who did evolution put in the driver's seat?
-They put pain into the driver's seat.
-The polar bears are in a foot race of survival.
-They are in a new age.
+- put a example, video etc. at the end of section that shows how because we don't measure frontline pain, we don't respond to it. we measure growth. so we should stop measuring housing starts, and instead measure mortgage paid off. outstanding mortages. homeless rates, etc.